A Guide to Middle Eastern Spices for Festive Cooking

 3. Saffron: The Golden Luxury

-Saffron is the world’s most expensive spice, prized for its distinctive golden hue and aromatic, slightly sweet flavor.
-Derived from the crocus flower, saffron threads are used sparingly to impart color and a unique floral taste to dishes.
+Saffron is the most expensive spice in the world, appreciated for its bright golden color and sweet flavor.
+It comes from the crocus flower, just a few strands can add both a lovely color and a special floral taste to any kind of food.

 Uses: Saffron is used to flavor and color rice dishes, such as saffron rice or pilaf.
 It’s also a key ingredient in desserts like saffron pudding and is often added to festive beverages like saffron tea or milk.